Gaddalakonda Ganesh: Critical response

-Gaddalakonda Ganesh received a positive response, with both critics and audiences praising cast performances (particularly Varun Tej and Pooja Hegde), action, direction, story and screenplay.
+Gaddalakonda Ganesh received a positive response, with both critics and audiences praising cast performances, action, direction, story and screenplay.

 Neeshita Nyayapati writing for The Times of India gave 3.5/5 rating praising Varun Tej's performance as a gangster.
 A critic of The Hans India rated the film 3 out of 5 stars calling it "worth watching" and wrote "though this is a remake film, the director has succeeded in making the necessary changes and made the film really interesting.
 The movie starts off on an interesting note and the entire first half is filled with the some action sequences and the story of the gangster."

 Rating the film with 3 out of 5 stars, Jeevi of Idlebrain.com wrote "Harish Shankar takes the Tamil cult classic Jigarthanda and gives a mass tweak to it by changing the PoV from hero to villain.
 Varun Tej adds a new weapon to his armoury with this film.
 Plus points of the film are Varun Tej and mass elements."

 Banda Kalyan writing for Sakshi gave 3/5, pointing out that the only drawback of the film is the forced comedy and how people are simply laughing at the screen while watching a film about a gangster.
 A 123 Telugu critic rated it 3 out of 5 stars and wrote "On the whole, Gaddalakonda Ganesh is a passable mass drama which has a few good moments.
 Varun Tej leads from the front with his solid performance and rocking makeover.
 The fun generated works in places and keeps the audience engaged."